ArsenyYankovsky/typeorm-aurora-data-api-driver/README.md

 ⚠ Data API currently destroys any timezone information returning everything in UTC.
 Be aware of that when using Postgres 'timestamp with time zone', 'time with time zone' and similar types.

+⚠ Data API currently does not support some field types.
+Partial list of those field types: json, set

 ### How to use

 - [Enable the Data API on your database](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html)